sairbarbaros/sairbarbaros/README.md

 *I've been doing machine learning and deep learning projects on diverse topics.
 You can find them in my repos.*

-*Currently, I study Electrical-Electronics Engineering in METU, which is ranked as the best technical university of Turkey by various organizations like QS, Times Higher Education, CWUR, et cetera.*
+*Currently, I study Electrical-Electronics Engineering in METU, ranked the best technical university of Türkiye on my major.*

-*I work at METU Formula Racing as Computer Vision Developer, I develop computer vision models for the self-driving car that we built.*
+*I work at METU Formula Racing as Computer Vision Developer.
+I develop object detecction models for the self-driving racing car that we built.*

 *Moreover, I have taken courses from Coursera to advance my knowledge in this topics.
-Because to me, this topics hold the power of changing the world.
 You can find my certificates in LinkedIn.*

 *You can find more about me in https://www.linkedin.com/in/barbaros-%C5%9Fair-5b373b21b.
 Please check it out!*